In Gurnee and Lake County, Illinois

 In Illinois, no two child custody cases are the same because no two people are the same.
-For that reason, you depend on working with a child custody lawyer committed to understanding the details that make your case different from everyone else’s.
+For that reason, you depend on working with a child custody lawyer in Gurnee and Lake County, Illinois committed to understanding the details that make your case different from everyone else’s.

-At the Law Office of Deanna J. Bowen in Gurnee, Illinois, Ms. Bowen works with you directly.
+At the Law Office of Deanna J. Bowen in Lake County, Illinois, Ms. Bowen works with you directly.
 That level of personalized attention provides us with the information we need about your child custody case to deliver individually-tailored legal representation to you.

 Deanna Bowen has the seasoned legal judgment you need to advise you intelligently even if your child custody matter involves uncertain law or still-developing legal principles.
 Her long-standing legal tenure enables her to help you understand how the law applies to your case in a wide variety of circumstances, including those cases involving:

 A divorce can lead to a complicated legal battle for the custody of your children.
-It is important to be knowledgeable about your rights as a parent, and have a trustworthy child custody attorney on your side.
-The following are the laws that a custody lawyer can help you navigate through in a courtroom.
+It is important to be knowledgeable about your rights as a parent, and have a trustworthy child custody attorney in Lake County, IL on your side.
+The following are the legal custody laws that a child custody attorney can help you navigate through in a courtroom.